Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays: Sensitivity of an UHECR telescope to GRBs

-As was already mentioned above, photons coming from a GRB are absorbed at altitudes higher than 30~km.
-However, only a minor fraction of their energy is radiated in the fluorescence process, while the largest fraction is lost in collisions and internal quenching.
-It can be estimated that even at these altitudes, where both density and pressure are very low ($\rho\sim2\times10^{-4}~\mr{g~cm}^{-3}$, $p\sim1~\mr{kPa}$), the fluorescence efficiency $\eta\approx3.5\times10^{-3}$~\cite{2003APh....20..293N,2004APh....22..235N}.
+Since the fluorescence efficiency of photon--air collisions equals that of electron--air collisions at low density and pressure ($\rho\sim2\times10^{-4}~\mathrm{g~cm}^{-3}$, $p\sim1~\mathrm{kPa}$) in the energy range of interest, one can employ newer experimental results.
+In what follows, we adopt the fluorescence efficiency $\eta\approx3.5\times10^{-3}$ following~\cite{2003APh....20..293N, 2004APh....22..235N}.
 The estimate was obtained using the total efficiency in all bands in the 300--400~nm range and taking into account a low pressure of the environment, see Table~3 and Eq.~(8) in~\cite{2003APh....20..293N}.
 The number of signal photons from a GRB can be written as

-where $\epsilon\sim$3--4~eV is the typical energy of a UV-photon in the range of interest (300--400~nm), $A$ is the area of the optical aperture of an instrument, $\Omega$ is the size of its field of view, and $F_\text{GRB}$ is the fluence of a GRB.
+where $\epsilon\sim$3--4~eV is the typical energy of a UV photon in the range of interest (300--400~nm), $A$ is the area of the optical aperture of an instrument, $\Omega$ is the size of its field of view, and $F_\mathrm{GRB}$ is the fluence of a GRB.

 The rate of background illumination for a particular orbital instrument can be written as $\mathcal{R}_b=\mathcal{B} A \Omega$, where the background level~$\mathcal{B}$ is the UV glow of the nocturnal atmosphere.
-Observations performed with Tatiana and Tatiana-2 satellites demonstrated that it varies in a broad range $\mathcal{B}=3\times10^{7}$--$10^{8}~\mr{photons}~\mr{cm^{-2}~s^{-1}~sr^{-1}}$ even during moonless nights, depending on the type of the surface with the lowest levels at medium latitudes above deserts, forests and oceans but also depending on the cloud coverage, and it can be an order of magnitude higher during full-moon periods~\cite{2005APh....24..400G,2011SoSyR..45....3S}.
+Observations performed with Tatiana and Tatiana-2 satellites demonstrated that it varies in a broad range $\mathcal{B}=3\times10^{7}$--$10^{8}~\mathrm{photons}~\mathrm{cm^{-2}~s^{-1}~sr^{-1}}$ even during moonless nights, depending on the type of the surface with the lowest levels at medium latitudes above deserts, forests and oceans but also depending on the cloud coverage, and it can be an order of magnitude higher during full-moon periods~\cite{2005APh....24..400G}.

-It is now straightforward to estimate the signal-to-noise ratio \SNR{} for a particular GRB and an orbital instrument:
+It is now straightforward to estimate the signal-to-noise ratio SNR for a particular GRB and an orbital instrument: \footnote{In general case, one should include an impact of the signal in the denominator of the formula for the SNR.
+In our case, $N_s\ll \mathcal{R}_b t_\mathrm{GRB}$ so that we can omit this term.}

-where $t_\mr{GRB}$ is the duration of a GRB.
+where $t_\mathrm{GRB}$ is the duration of a GRB.
 Assuming the lowest possible background illumination~$\mathcal{B}$ according to the Tatiana data, we arrive at